fizware/modernwarfare19-internal/README.md

 Esp Bones Colour Customisable Aimbot No recoil Imgui menu NO INJECTOR INCLDED MISC OPTIONS: FOV, UAV Etc ^ Was using old cbuff method update using info from Mist: https://www.unknowncheats.me/forum/call-of-duty-modern-warfare/496646-mw19-wz-set-dvars.html

 If people still want to use it, use it.
-Or don't.
+Or don't

 <!> This Was Something I Made For Spiro And He Leaked So Have It For Free, Will Release A Updated Version <!>

 MEDIA:

 ![image](https://user-images.githubusercontent.com/90999688/193241650-ecac0598-4b01-4cf9-b2ed-1db5b48735ea.png)